 Our commitment to SDG 6: Clean Water and Sanitation

-The Energy & Water Team
+Energy & Water Team

-Communication and awareness"
+Communication and awareness

-The goal of the working groups is to turn ideas for saving energy or water into tangible projects.
-"The proposals that can lead to the greatest savings are developed first," says Hans.
-"We do this, using criteria such as CO2 reduction, cost-effectiveness and benefits."
+The goal of the working groups is to turn ideas for energy or water savings into concrete projects.
+"In doing so, the proposals that can lead to the greatest savings are worked out first," Hans continues.
+"We do this using criteria such as CO2 reduction, cost-effectiveness, costs and benefits."

-Successful energy and water saving
+Successful reduction in energy and water use

 Other sustainability initiatives